Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * Shop
 - Sort productS alphabetically A -Z
 - Display number of products available with or without applying filter in the shop section
+- subcription : Have the quantity preselected for 1 month in my cart renewable as a subcription so I am covered for an entire of month and I don't have to think how much should I buy.
+Payment will be automatic every month.

 * User account
 - Register and sign in with social media account
-- Incentive : free delivery for purchase about 20 euros.
-- Follow up : reminder to take the test again to asses possible new needs
+- Follow up : reminder to take the test again to assess possible new needs -Customized recommendation as per health goal focus in profile
-- Recover password if forgotten
 - Receive monthly nutritive recipes ideas as per health goals set in profile account
 - Develop a calendar : reminders to take vitamins as per subcription
 - Import blood test result to generate a list of vitamins and supplements recommendations